Peritoneal mesothelioma affects the lining of the abdomen and is the second-most common form of cancer caused by asbestos.

-As one of the several types of mesothelioma, peritoneal mesothelioma is a malignant tumor that develops in the lining of the abdominal cavity (known as the peritoneum).
-Peritoneal mesothelioma accounts for about 15% to 20% of all mesothelioma cases diagnosed throughout the world, making it the second-most common form of this variety of cancer.
-It is almost always fatal.
+Peritoneal mesothelioma is one of several types of mesothelioma that develops in the lining of the abdominal cavity (known as the peritoneum).
+Caused by asbestos, peritoneal mesothelioma accounts for about 15 – 20 percent of all mesothelioma cases diagnosed throughout the world, with approximately 500 cases in the U.S. diagnosed each year.
+It is the second-most common form of mesothelioma cancer, and it is almost always fatal.

 Due to its location in the body, peritoneal mesothelioma is sometimes referred to as abdominal mesothelioma.

-As with any form of mesothelioma, exposure to asbestos has been shown to be the cause of nearly all peritoneal mesothelioma cases.
+As with all types of mesothelioma, scientific studies have shown the primary cause of peritoneal mesothelioma to be exposure to asbestos.
 A very small number of people with a specific genetic predisposition may also develop peritoneal mesothelioma after prolonged exposure to erionite, a naturally occurring mineral similar to asbestos.

-Regardless of how the fibers reach the peritoneum, their presence in the abdominal area causes inflammation and, ultimately, tumors.
-As the malignancy grows, it covers the abdominal cavity and eventually may spread (metastasize) to other areas of the body.
+Regardless of how the fibers reach the peritoneum, their presence will eventually cause inflammation and, ultimately, tumors.
+As the tumors grow, they begin to cover the abdominal cavity and eventually may spread (metastasize) to other areas of the body.

-Furthermore, the symptoms of peritoneal mesothelioma can be easily confused with those of other more common diseases.
+Unfortunately, early diagnosis is not always possible, and it is never easy.
+The symptoms of peritoneal mesothelioma can be easily confused with those of other, more common diseases.
 Therefore, many victims go undiagnosed or are improperly diagnosed for months before the proper conclusion is determined.

 Symptoms of peritoneal mesothelioma include: